baruch/gpart/README.md

 [![Build Status](https://travis-ci.org/baruch/gpart.svg)](https://travis-ci.org/baruch/gpart)

-Gpart is a small tool which tries to guess what partitions are on a PC type harddisk in case the primary partition table was damaged.
+Gpart is a small tool which tries to guess what partitions are on a PC type hard disk in case the primary partition table was damaged.

 Gpart works by scanning through the device (or file) given on the command line on a sector basis.
-Each guessing module is asked if it thinks a file system it knows about could start at a given sector.
-Several file system guessing modules are built in, others can be added dynamically.
+Each guessing module is asked if it thinks a filesystem it knows about could start at a given sector.
+Several filesystem guessing modules are built in, others can be added dynamically.

 Consult the manual page for command line options and usage.